nopnop2002/esp-idf-uart2bt/ninble_ble/README.md

 # For ble 4.2 using ESP-NimBLE host stack
-In ESP-IDF, you can use the ESP-Bluedroid host stack and the ESP-NimBLE host stack.
+ESP-IDF can use either the ESP-Bluedroid host stack or the ESP-NimBLE host stack.
 The differences between the two are detailed [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/ble/overview.html).
 This project uses the ESP-NimBLE host stack.